delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `truncate_log_on_checkpoint` - TRUE or FALSE value to truncate the logs on checkpoints.

 ### Other Databases
-The following arguments apply to all other database types, such as PostgreSQL, MySQL, MongoDB, and others.
-These are databases that are supported by the AppData (vSDK) framework.
+The following arguments apply to all other database types, such as PostgreSQL, MySQL, MongoDB etc. These are databases that are supported by the AppData (vSDK) framework.

 * `appdata_source_params` - (Required) The JSON payload conforming to the DraftV4 schema based on the type of application data being manipulated.
 [Updatable]
     * Consult the connector documentation for more details.
 * `additional_mount_points` - Specifies additional locations on which to mount a subdirectory of an AppData container.
 [Updatable]
     * `shared_path` - (Required) Relative path within the container of the directory that should be mounted.
-    * `mount_path` - Absolute path on the target environment where the filesystem should be mounted.
+    * `mount_path` - Absolute path on the Target environment where the filesystem should be mounted.
     * `environment_id` - The entity ID of the environment on which the file system will be mounted.

 ### Target Engine, Environment and Repository